Get control of your cohort analysis

-The book will fill in all the details on how to calculate and sort your data with cohorts and expand on their use.
+The book will fill in all the details on how to calculate and sort your data with cohorts.

 One final note, while data analysis is much easier if you can code or if you know Excel macros, you don’t need it to get great data.
 I know only a handful of excel shortcuts, but with a little clever thinking, I can easily organize and analyze my data.
 Good luck!

 Tyvand McKee (CEO/Founder – Bearded Colonel)

 And we are back, thank you Tyvand.